My to-do list this weekend was about a mile long, and I barely got through any of it. Sigh.

 If I had the ingredients still sitting in my fridge, this salad would definitely be on the menu for tonight.
 It’s the perfect thing to make when you are out of time.

-There’s only a bit of chopping involved before it’s all tossed together, and no need to marinate it all day before you can eat it.
+There’s only a bit of chopping involved before it’s all tossed together in a large bowl, and no need to marinate it all day before you can eat it.
 Just munch away.

 It’s super crunchy, which I love, and is also really filling.
 This will serve 3 people for dinner just fine.